yoshirozay/education/Data-Structures/Linked-List/README.md

-Few things arrays cant do?
-Inserting at the front, it takes linear time O(N).
-Arrays can take a lot of space because they have to double in size when they are full.
-We need a structure that can quickly add elements at the front as well as contstantly resize.
+# Linked List Overview

+## Limitations of Arrays
+- Inserting at the front takes linear time O(N)
+- Arrays require significant space due to doubling in size when full
+- Need for a more flexible structure that allows quick front insertions and dynamic resizing

+## What is a Linked List?
-A LinkedList is a linear collection of data elements sequentially linked together by a series of nodes (cars on a train).
-Three elements to a linked list: head, node, and tail.
-We add elements to the head, the tail always points to the ether (nil) and each node is a car on the train with a pointer, pointing to the next car on the train.
+A Linked List is a linear collection of data elements sequentially linked together by a series of nodes (analogous to cars on a train).
+The structure consists of three main elements:

-The LinkedList's killer feature is that it can add new elements to the front at O(1), Constant Time.
+1. Head
+2. Node
+3. Tail

+## Key Features
+- Elements are added at the head
+- The tail always points to nil (the ether)
+- Each node acts like a train car with a pointer to the next node

+## Performance Characteristics
+- **Primary Advantage**: Adding elements to the front in O(1) constant time
-Walking a Linked List is O(n), whenever we see a "while" loop, we are walking the linked list
+- **Traversal**: Walking a Linked List is O(n)
+ - Note: The presence of a "while" loop typically indicates list traversal

+## Implementation Notes
+Head → Node → Node → Tail → nil

 ``` swift